symfony/symfony-docs/controller/error_pages.rst

 then you can change the controller that renders the error page.
 For example, you might need to pass some additional variables into your template.

-To do this, simply create a new controller anywhere in your application and set the :ref:`twig.exception_controller <config-twig-exception-controller>` configuration option to point to it:
+To do this, create a new controller anywhere in your application and set the :ref:`twig.exception_controller <config-twig-exception-controller>` configuration option to point to it: